plotlyThis lab focuses on creating interactive graphics using

 when compared with 3-D scatter plots generated using other packages.

-Another 3-D graph that plotly
+Another 3-D graph that plotly can create is a

 surface, which can be useful in displaying modeling results.